Excellence Through Education

 - Community events

-- Educational presentations about animal-assisted interactions
+- Educational presentations about animal-assisted interactions and humane education

-- Struggling readers and ESL students in the R.E.A.D.® program
+- Struggling readers and ESL students in the R.E.A.D.® program in schools and libraries

 New York Therapy Animals R.E.A.D.® teams partnered with Coralstone Press celebrating Todd Kessler’s children’s books, The Good Dog and The Good Dog and The Bad Cat.
 Todd is the co-creator of Blues Clue’s and our teams loved meeting him!
 The children read his new book to our therapy dogs!
 This fun event was sponsored by Books of Wonder children’s bookstore.